 CB8 works closely with the NYC Landmarks Preservation Commission and community organizations on all landmark issues.
-CB8 reviews Certificate of Appropriateness Applications, designations, and matters related for individual landmarks and buildings within the six historic districts with CB8 (the Upper Eastside Historic Districts the Carnegie Hill Historic District; the Metropolitan Museum Historic District; the Treadwell Farm Historic District; the Henderson Place Historic District and the Hardenburgh-Rhinelander Historic District.)
+CB8 reviews Certificate of Appropriateness Applications, designations, and matters related to individual landmarks and buildings within the six historic districts with CB8 (the Upper Eastside Historic Districts the Carnegie Hill Historic District; the Metropolitan Museum Historic District; the Treadwell Farm Historic District; the Henderson Place Historic District and the Hardenburgh-Rhinelander Historic District.)

 CB8 works closely with community organizations investigating and reporting violations of landmark regulations.
 With the significant number of landmarked buildings in the district, CB8 is well aware that the Commission is under staffed to handle the hundreds of applications, inspections, and violations for these properties.
-CB8 continues to request funding for additional Landmarks staff (FY 09 #19 302199203E).
+CB8 continues to request funding for additional Landmarks staff.

 CB8 supports the application pending before the Landmarks Preservation Commission to expand the boundaries of the Upper East Side Historic District.
-The board expects to consider requests for an expansion of the Carnegie Hill Historic District and the establishment of a new historic district in parts of the Far East Side (First, York and East End Avenues) in the near future.